alsash110/comm-2216-obs/docs/users/users.md

 Once you are able to use the `sudo` command to display the list of contents at the root, the user belongs to the sudo group.

-You may also find use for creating multiple new user accounts on your system for testing purposes or to have a clean slate to create or modify files in that account.
+You may also find a use for creating many new user accounts on your system for testing purposes or to have a clean slate to create or modify files in that account.

 Now that you are able to create new users and assign privileges to those users, we recommend that you learn how to [create, modify, and delete files.](https://dl90.github.io/linux-basics/docs/files)